Caitlin Colemanis a suicide attempt survivor.

 Caitlin Coleman’s suicide attempt and subsequent coma resulted in nodes on her vocal chords and nerve damage to her arm—a hard way to go for a vocalist/pianist.
+She was 29 years old when I interviewed her in New York, NY, on September 26, 2012.
 Below, we discuss the way we use language in the context of suicide:

 Now I feel like I’m at a really good, functional point in my life.

 Are there things I would change?
 Yes.
 Are there things that I’m still fearful of?
 Yes.